 Innovation In A World On Fire

-Meanwhile, leadership keeps using that word: innovation.
+And also, leadership keeps using that word: innovation.

-Sure, sounds great.
-Just hit that Innovate button, right next to the Go Viral switch.
+Sounds great - just hit that Innovate button, right next to the Go Viral switch.

-I got good news, friend.
-There is a path toward innovation, but it ain't easy.
+Luckily, there is a path toward innovation, but it ain't easy.

 WTF is Innovation, Anyway